tonyatoms/MPDC-site/content/news/walkAudit.md

 type = "post"

 +++
 Calling all McKinley Parkers!
-Did you know the Chicago River forms the western border of McKinley Park?
+Did you know the Chicago River forms the eastern border of McKinley Park?
 Help us improve - and improve access to! - this neighborhood treasure (well...it will be!).
 <br/>
 Join the McKinley Park Development Council on<h2> Saturday April 7 </h2>
 <h2>from 9-11 am</h2>